feedhenry/websocket-demo/README.md

 Chat Demo (chat branch)
 --------

-Each new client is assigned the the next user id.
+Each new client is assigned the next user id.
 Enter messages and click/touch 'Send' (or press Enter) to broadcast the message to all clients.
 This works just like a normal chatroom.
 All connected users are shown as a list at the top.